Psychotherapy

 I believe a licensed therapist can hold this process in balance.

-I believe you deserve to uncover and reclaim God’s drama in your drama.
+I believe you deserve to uncover and reclaim God’s narrative within your narrative.

-I believe the language of the tongue, body, and brush can help restore our lives and the generations to come.
+I believe our language -both by the tongue, body, and brush - can help restore our lives and stories for generations to come.

-I believe that healing only occurs in communion with oneself, God, and others.
+I believe healing only occurs in communion with oneself, God, and others.

 My Education